 Food for humility is found in Messiah’s Cross: I’ve nothing else to glory in.
 (Gal 6:14) That cross is for me, and I very much deserve it.
 But Jesus Christ humbles Himself there (Php 2:8), taking my place and giving Himself to rescue me.
 (Gal 1:4) When I’m prompted by the enemy to be satisfied in my goodness (Is 64:6), smug in my knowledge, safe in my self-sufficiency, exalted in my own talents and wisdom (Je 9:23-24), I can look to Yeshua (He 12:2) and remember where I’d be without Him.
 (1Co 1:29-31)

-Knowing God is both my Judge and Defender; He frees me from fear and shame to rejoice in God, to be preoccupied with God and others (Php 2:4), to esteem others better than myself, to be clothed with humility.
+Knowing God is both my Judge and Defender frees me from fear and shame to rejoice in God, to be preoccupied with Him while serving others (Php 2:4), to esteem others better than myself, to be clothed with humility.
 (1Pe 5:5)